UCLA-BD2K/ACCRs/Annotation_Guide.md

 Data types without corresponding values in a given document may be left blank or specified as "NA".
 For most fields, unless specified otherwise, separate values are separated by semicolons.
 This is compatible with semicolons contained within original text in that the punctuation already denotes a distinct concept or idea.

+### Scoring and Template Usage
+The Template contains two columns (the first and second) for scores and two columns (third and fourth) for all text values.
+For each CCR, annotators provided text values from the full text document in the third column and values available in the PubMed citation in the fourth column (not including abstract text, but including MeSH terms corresponding to each category).
+The template then provides a score for both columns and each category, such that any value provided yields a score of 1.
+This score is intended to provide an approximation of which categories contain any relevant text value for a given document and do not provide any metric of the quality or usability of those values.
+For the Case Report Identification section, all values will be functionally identical between PubMed citation details and the full text.

 ### Document and Annotation Identification
 * **Internal ID**.
 All documents were assigned an identifier for this project, from CCR001 to CCR3000.
 * **Access date** The date (day, month, and year) on which each document was read and annotated was recorded here in a variety of formats.
 Example: *6/28/2017*